akaready/styleflowy-for-workflowy/readme.md

 ![styleflowy_demo-v02-RDY](https://user-images.githubusercontent.com/127541578/224458714-fb6284f7-92d0-497b-8955-0a1b91296a4e.png)

+## Improvements 🚧

+I'll continue to update this repo as I make changes, and I invite other folks to improve on this if you want!
+Definitely let me know if you make any changes or add any new fun stuff!
+Happy playing!

 ## Buy Me a Coffee ☕

-It was definitely a lot of work to dig up the classes, get thigs right, test, build variables, and add the comments in to make things easy to follow.
-If you like it, use it, or wanna fork it, please consider buying me a coffee! 🤗
+It was a lot of hours to dig up all these classes, get thigs right, test, build variables, and add the comments in to make things easy to follow.
+So if you like it, use it, or wanna fork it, please consider buying me a coffee! 🤗

 ### 👉 https://www.buymeacoffee.com/3w3e3EfJri — Thanks, I appreciate ya! 🙏